Motorcycle exhibition

 Ceccato was an Italian motorcycle manufacturer founded in 1947 by former pharmacist Pietro Ceccato.

-For the Giro d'Italia and other motorcycle races, Ceccato built the first engine designed by Fabio Taglioni, a 75 cc OHC single engine developed with the help of Taglioni's students at the Technical Institute.
+For the Giro d'Italia and other motorcycle races, Ceccato built the first engine designed by Fabio Taglioni: a 75 cc OHC single-cylinder engine developed with the help of Taglioni's students at the Technical Institute.

 Guazzoni